|

 book videos (or trailers), which are great to post on websites and YouTube.
 It's also a good idea to network with other authors

 in the same genre and to offer store signings, both in the beginning of their career and also after they have solidly established their name in the business.
+8. How do you decide which books to carry in your store?
+We use a variety of information to determine what books we carry,

 from Bestseller lists to publisher/rep. recommendations to what books are being featured on television.
 We also are very aware